realm/realm-js/integration-tests/environments/electron/README.md

   - `renderer.js` detects if it's supposed to run the tests and runs them.
 - A `runner.js` script, which uses [spectron](https://www.npmjs.com/package/spectron) to start the Electron app and read out the console from the Electron process, and console logging it.

-## Flags
+## Running the tests

-To use these flags, you need to prepend them when calling `npm test` after the `--`, which indicates that the flag is not ment for npm.

-### Process

-You can specify in which Electron process to run the tests:
-- `--process=main` for the main process or
-- `--process=render` the render process (which is default)

-As an example, this runs all tests in the main process:
+To run tests in the main process:

-    npm test -- --process=main

-### Filter

-If you want to run only a subset of the tests, use the `--filter` flag, ex:

-As an example, this runs only the suite named "UserTests":
+    npm run test/main

+To run tests in a renderer process:

+    npm run test/renderer

+To run tests both processes in sequence:

-    npm test -- --filter=UserTests
+    npm test